penghcheng/docker/nginx/lua/lua-resty-template-1.9/README.md

 There is also a regression in LuaJIT that affects the results.
 If you want your LuaJIT patched against this, you need to merge this pull request: https://github.com/LuaJIT/LuaJIT/pull/174.

-Others have [reported](https://github.com/bungle/lua-resty-template/issues/21#issuecomment-226786051) that in simple benchmarks running this template engine actually beats Nginx serving static files by a factor of three.
-So I guess this engine is quite fast.

 ##### Lua

 ```lua